bjoj1231/hello-world/README.md

 My first repository

 Well, this could be the beginning of something new, something wonderful and effective.
-I just ned some more ideas!
+I just need some more ideas!